haakon8855/overleaf-relative-line-numbers/README.md

 # Relative Line Numbering for Overleaf

-Adds the ability to change the line numbering style in Overleaf to relative, which is very convenient for Vim users.
+Adds the ability to change the line numbering style in Overleaf to relative.
+A very convenient feature for Vim users.

 ## Installation

 The easiest way to install this extension is to download it from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/relative-line-numbering-f/cpndkecejnblehgenlnogffaeekmkphh).

 If you would like to edit the code and test it, you can clone the repo and install it as an _unpacked extension_.
 Google has a [great guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/) for doing that.
-You'll have to enable developer mode in chrome among other things to be able to do this.
+You'll have to enable developer mode in Chrome among other things to be able to do this.

 ## How it works